 The verbal analogy portion of the AFOQT measures your ability to determine relationships between words – no surprises here.
 In addition to knowing what a given group of words mean, you’ll also need to apply logic to determine how the words are related (or not related) to one another.
-You’ll have 8 minutes to finish this 25 item subtest.

 Have a look at this example analogy: